Mason Plumlee: Breaking Down Duke Star's NBA Potential

 The play I've set up below shows Plumlee completely isolated in the post, where he can go to work, using his new favorite shot: the over-the-shoulder jump hook.

 He's got this shot down.
 The next step is adding counter moves.
 That way, when he turns into the lane and there's a waiting help defender, he can spin back the other way to create an easier look over the other shoulder.
 Diversifying his offensive services will give him more purpose on the floor and could be the difference between him being a 12-minute guy and a 25-minute guy.

 Though we've seen a mid-range jumper in small doses, he's clearly not yet confident in going to it for points.
 A reliable outside stroke would open up the rest of his game and make him a much tougher cover for an NBA frontcourt.

-In comparison, Plumlee has the highest basement, meaning that his chances of busting as an NBA draft pick are slimmer.
+Plumlee has a high basement, meaning that his chances of busting as an NBA draft pick are slim.
 He's just too good of an athlete with too much size to not find a spot in a rotation.